rhammell/isw-database/README.md

 pip3 install -r requirements.txt
 ```

-Open the `config.ini` configuration file and change the placeholder value `Your-Mongo-Connection-String` to the connection string of the MongoDB that will be used.
+Open the `config.ini` configuration file and change the placeholder value `Your-Mongo-Connection-String` to the connection string of the MongoDB instance that will be used.

 Ex. `mongodb+srv://<user>:<password>@cluster0.mrqo0.mongodb.net/` if using a Mongo Atlas cloud database.